samyfs-DA/adventureworks/README.md

 - How profitable is each market considering the marketing expenses?

 **Methology**
-- **Data processing**: FFirst, explore the database and check the join keys.
+- **Data processing**: First, explore the database and check the join keys.
 Then, familiarize yourself with the database diagram.

 Some screenshots: